 To get the complete tax deduction list with 23 more blogger tax deductions, make sure you download your free checklist here:

-Now that’s a pretty darn exhaustive list, huh!?
+That’s a pretty darn exhaustive list, huh!?

 Now about all the asterisks…